Threshold phenomenon and traveling waves for heterogeneous integral equations and epidemic models: Introduction

-On the other hand, it can be interesting to study the propagation of an epidemic without assuming any specific initial condition, for instance if we want to see the ``generic" way the epidemic spreads through space.
+While equation \eqref{eq} describes the evolution of an epidemic in a population where some infected individuals are introduced at a given initial time, it is also interesting to study the propagation of an epidemic \emph{without assuming any specific initial condition}, to see the ``generic'' way the epidemic spreads through space.
 In this case, it is natural to consider the same problem but with solutions defined for all time $t\in \R$; this allows to find \emph{traveling waves} solutions.
-Then, the model of O. Diekmann and H. Thieme takes the form of the following equation:

-In order to give more insight about the phenomena described by equations \eqref{eq} and~\eqref{eq waves}, and to motivate the hypotheses we will make on $\Gamma, f, g$, we start with presenting a particular class of models, interesting in their own right: the spatial \emph{SIR models}.
-This will also come in handy to illustrate our results in the sequel.
+This is possible by considering the second form of the model by Diekmann and Thieme: